BIATeam/BIADocs/docs/30-BIAToolKit/90-PublishBIAToolKitInClickOnce.md

 ---

 # Publish BIAToolKit in click once
-This document explains how to publish the BIAToolKit in click once on a shared folder to simplify the usage and update for every developper
+This document explains how to publish the BIAToolKit in click once on a shared folder to simplify the usage and update for every developer

-## Obtain a signing code certificat
+## Obtain a signing code certificate
-You have to obtain a certificat for code signing trusted by you company.
+You have to obtain a certificate for code signing trusted by you company.
 Place it in the folder BIAToolKit\BIA.ToolKit\Properties\PublishProfiles

 ## Create the publish file